 Roles can be assigned to the protected resources.
-The web.xml file lists all of these roles in addition to listing the Web protected resources and their associated roles.
+The web.xml file lists all of those roles in addition to listing the Web protected resources and their associated roles.
 The web.xml file is used declaratively to filter access to protected resources based on authorized roles.
-Further detailed authorization can be done programmatically with the isUserInRole(role name) method.
+Further detailed authorization can be done programmatically with the isUserInRole (role_name) method.